 Earning a Masters in Industrial Organizational Psychology usually takes two years of full time study.
 PhD programs may take between four and five years.
 Plan to only study part time?
 Earning your degree may take longer.
 Finally, if you're seeking more flex in your program, consider an online degree.
 An online master of IO psych program may fit your schedule.

 I-O Psychology Programs That May Be Completed in 24 Months or Less

 |University||# of Credits Required||Start Dates||Minimum Months to Complete|

 |Purdue Global University||60-75||4||18|

 How Much Does an Industrial Organizational Psychology Cost?

-To give specific examples, this visualization shows graduate tuition costs of 4 institutions with I/o psychology programs as reported by the NCES.
+This graphic shows grad tuition costs of 4 institutions with industrial psychology programs.
+These were reported by the NCES.
 We have then compared those costs to the typically most affordable and most expensive college options, also as reported by NCES.

 $10,560 Purdue University Global $11,617 Average Public Institution University $11,739 Walden University $14,784 Average Private For Profit Institution Tuition $16,864 Northcentral University $26,551 Average Private Nonprofit Institution Tuition $26,524 Sacred Heart University

 written by Rana Waxman

 Schools with Industrial Organizational Psychology in Minnesota